-Death toll rises to four in Greece after floods, more than 800 rescued
+Death toll rises to six in Greece after floods, more than 880 rescued

 Swift water rescuers and divers from disaster response units and the army are participating in rescue efforts.

-The death toll from floods in central Greece has risen to four after severe rainstorms turned streets into raging torrents, hurled cars into the sea, and washed away roads and bridges.
+The death toll from floods in central Greece has risen to six after severe rainstorms turned streets into raging torrents, hurled cars into the sea, and washed away roads and bridges.

 Vassilis Kikilias, Greece’s minister for the climate crisis and civil protection, said on Thursday that more than 885 people had been rescued so far and six were reported missing.